 Tweed-Somes (#1286, 1967); white, pink and green tweed coat with hot pink lining and three buttons.
 The dress bottom matched the coat; the bodice was hot pink with a matching belt (gold buckle).
 The hat matched the coat.
 Included in the package: white and green beaded necklace, hatbox, lacy pale pink hose and pink-heeled shoes.

 Borderline (#1287, 1967); sleeveless yellow pleated-skirt dress with navy blue braided trim at the neckline.
-The over jacket was yellow with trim at the cuffs, neckline, down the front and twice at the hem.
-The outfit had a yellow hat, hose and soft blue shoes.
+The over jacket was yellow with trim at the cuffs, neckline, down the front, and twice at the hem.
+The outfit had a yellow hat, a hose, and soft blue shoes.

 In-Print (#1288, 1967); long-sleeved multi-colored floral print (light-green, yellow, powder blue, orange) dress with a ruffled hem and matching hat.
 The light-green sleeveless under-dress was trimmed in white.
 A pair of yellow shoes accompanied the outfit.

 Note the Coat (#1289, 1967); double-breasted white crepe coat with gold buttons.
 White shoes came in the package.

 Denims On! (#1290, 1967); slender yellow pants, sleeveless knit top with wide yellow, green and blue stripes, blue double-breasted jacket with six gold buttons and yellow lining, blue cap, flat royal-blue shoes.

 Check This (#1291, 1967); ankle-length black and white checkered dress with yellow trim and scattered plastic daisy adornments.
 A yellow shawl with a plastic daisy, short white gloves, and white shoes completed the look.